imindrajit/Udacity-CarND-Behavioral-Cloning/README.md

 # Augmentation Techniques

-  ### Shearing
+   Shearing

-      * Out of
+      * Shearing is applied randomly on 90% of the training images.
+Rest 10% are left as it.

+      * Bend the image randomly and also change the corresponding steering angle associated with it.

+   Crop Image

+      * Informations like horizon in background and bonnet of car are not useful for predicting the steering angle.
+So, we           will remove them.

+      * Top 25% of the image and bottom 25 units are cropped away.

+   Flip

+      * Randomly flip 50% of the training image so that we can have more generalized images.

+      * If flipping condition is true, then flip the image and also steering_angle = -1 * original_steering_angle.

+   Brightness

+      * Change the brightness of the images randomly so that the model gets acclimatized to different light conditions.

+      * The image is converted from RGB to HSV color channel.

+      * The V channel is then randomly multiplied by some value.

+      * The new image is again converted back to RGB.

+   Resize

+      * The image obtained after passing through the above steps is reshaped to (64, 64, 3).

-Finally, I would like to thank [Vivek](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.jwzy6grgx) and [Kaspar Sakmann](https://medium.com/@ksakmann/behavioral-cloning-make-a-car-drive-like-yourself-dc6021152713#.8xghuqf53) for their wonderful blogposts which really helped me out a lot.
+I would like to thank [Vivek](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.jwzy6grgx) and [Kaspar Sakmann](https://medium.com/@ksakmann/behavioral-cloning-make-a-car-drive-like-yourself-dc6021152713#.8xghuqf53) for their wonderful blogposts which really helped me out a lot here.